 - In September 2016, Ms. Medley obtained summary judgment on behalf of a large life insurance company, in an action for long-term disability benefits governed by ERISA.

 - In March 2013, Ms. Medley obtained summary judgment on behalf of a messenger company in a religious discrimination action brought under New York State and local discrimination laws by a plaintiff who alleged that the messenger company had failed to accommodate his religious practices.
 In April 2015, the New York Supreme Court, Appellate Division, First Department, affirmed the trial court’s decision to dismiss the suit.

 - In February 2013, the Supreme Court of the State of New York, New York County, dismissed on summary judgment a complaint brought by an individual whose $35 million deduction for tax shelter losses was disallowed and who sought reimbursement of more the $5 million in Internal Revenue Service ("IRS") penalties, interest on unpaid income tax, and investment losses against an Epstein Becker Green client, a trust company.
 Salt Aire Trading LLC v.
 Enterprise Bank and Trust Corp., S.Ct., N.Y.
 Co.
 Index No. 603798/07 (2/25/13).

 - In March 2008, Ms. Medley obtained summary judgment on behalf of a manufacturer of agricultural chemical products by persuading the New York State court to adopt a broad application of the "economic loss rule" to bar a third-party claim that alleged that a herbicide applied to corn and alfalfa failed to provide appropriate weed control (herbicide non-performance).

-Ms. Medley serves on the New York City Bar Association's Labor and Employment Law Committee.
-She also serves on the Junior Advisory Board of Figure Skating in Harlem.
+Ms. Medley serves on the Junior Board of Figure Skating in Harlem.